Tofu Tacos (Video)

 - Then press the tofu to remove most of the water (we used a heavy cast-iron pan to press out the water.)

-- Crumble the pressed tofu, and mix together the softened peanut butter, soy sauce or Gluten-Free Soy Sauce (affiliate link), ground cumin (affiliate link), garlic powder, ground Ancho chile (affiliate link), and Cholula Hot Sauce (affiliate link).
+- Crumble the pressed tofu, and mix together the softened peanut butter, soy sauce or gluten-free soy sauce, ground cumin, garlic powder, ground Ancho chile, and Cholula Hot Sauce.

 - Put the crumbled tofu into the bowl with the sauce and stir until all the tofu is coated.